 Checks given in payment of fees and charges are accepted subject to final payment.
-If the bank on which the check is drawn does not honor the demand for payment and returns the check unpaid, the student will be assessed the late penalty of \$15; and if payment is not cleared promptly, the student's registration may be cancelled.
+If the bank on which the check is drawn does not honor the demand for payment and returns the check unpaid, the student will be assessed the handling charge of \$15; and if payment is not cleared promptly, the student's registration may be cancelled.
 The University has the right but not the obligation to redeposit any returned check without notice to the student or maker.
-Furthermore, reasonable collection costs and charges along with all attorney's fees necessary for the collection of any debt to the University will be charged to and paid by the debtor.